-This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
-To keep it practical, we’ll show how Horizon Bancorp, Inc.’s (NASDAQ:HBNC) P/E ratio could help you assess the value on offer.
-Horizon Bancorp has a P/E ratio of 12.51, based on the last twelve months.
-That corresponds to an earnings yield of approximately 8.0%.
+The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
+We'll show how you can use Horizon Bancorp, Inc.'s (NASDAQ:HBNC) P/E ratio to inform your assessment of the investment opportunity.
+Horizon Bancorp has a price to earnings ratio of 12.1, based on the last twelve months.
+That is equivalent to an earnings yield of about 8.3%.

 How Do You Calculate A P/E Ratio?